Municipal Accommodation Tax (MAT)

 Is this 'tax' different than a Destination Marketing Program (DMP) or fee (DMF) that hotels can also implement?
 Are hotels permitted to charge both a DMF (up to 3%) as well as the MAT (4%)?

-KLDR asked over 4 years ago
+KLDR asked about 5 years ago

 The Destination Marketing Program was a voluntary fee that Hotels could choose to charge their guests, the Municipal Accommodation Tax program requires by a Municipal By-Law that all hotels charge a 4% fee and remit that back to the Municipality.
 If a Hotel were to charge an additional fee outside of this, it would be at their own discretion but could not be identified on the receipt as a Municipal Accommodation Tax.